iiTONELOC/iitoneloc/README.md

 networking, cloud computing, virtualization, software development, and low-level programming.
-I am proficient in Python, JavaScript, TypeScript, and C. I am finishing my bachelor&apos;s degree in Cyber Operations while working on cybersecurity certifications such as CompTIA&apos;s Network+, Security+, and CySA+.
+I am proficient in Python, JavaScript, TypeScript, and C. I am finishing my bachelor&apos;s degree in Cyber Operations, and preparing to begin an M.S. in Computer Science with a Cyber Operations concentration at Dakota State University.
 I am currently seeking internships and/or entry-level positions in cybersecurity or software development.

 ## View Portfolio